meteor/meteor/content/routing.md

 });
 ```

-*Snippet 3.1: Defining a basic route with Flow Router*
+*Snippet: Defining a basic route with Flow Router*

 This route handler will run in two situations: if the page loads initially at a URL that matches the URL pattern, and if the URL changes to one that matches the pattern while the page is open.
 Note that, unlike in a server-side-rendered app, the URL can change without any additional requests to the server.